d3x0r/STFRPhysics/whitepaper.md

-The rotation space is linear, and can be compared relatively (which is to say to take the difference of the rotations), and while the differential rotation is knowable, and defines a specific axis/angle itself, the required path to take to move your rotation point, when properly constrained to rotation composition, is a different matter (much like in life, just because you can compute a line from here to there, doesn't mean you can use that lines; even in space, gravity applies a curvature to your inertia).
+The rotation space is linear, and can be compared relatively (which is to say to take the difference of the rotations), and while the differential rotation is knowable, and defines a specific axis/angle itself, the required path to take to move your rotation point, when properly constrained to rotation composition, is a different matter (much like in life, just because you can compute a line from here to there, doesn't mean you can use that line to get there; even in space, gravity applies a curvature to your inertia).
 When a rotation is rotated, the operation is the [cross product](#lna-x-lnb---the-cross-product-of-natural-log-vector-complex-numbers) of two log quaternions: `lnQ1 x lnQ2` and not addition; compared to `exp(lnQ1) x exp(lnQ2)` the math performed is not the same, and the former retains the correct relative angles within the rotation space; including potential orbital jumps.